-This post is sponsored by Poppie’s Paint Powder.
+This post is sponsored by Poppie’s Paint Powder and contains affiliate links.

 Hey guys!
 It feels like it has been forever since I posted a project.
 I’ve let summer fun win out over doing (and blogging about) projects.
 But school starts back next week and I had promised myself I would get organized before all of the chaos hits.
 I’ve been dreaming of the perfect kitchen command center to fit all our needs without having to spend any money.